thomThalas/DND-dice-roll/readme.md

   [
     {
       "name": "Dice throw name here",
-      "bonus": bonus as a number,                                                                             default: 0 "dice": a list with 2 values [amount of dice rolled, dice number]                                       default: [1,20], "advantage": a number that defines advantage and disadvantage (negative number means disadvantage)      default: 0 },
+      "bonus": bonus as a number,                                           default: 0 "dice": a list with 2 values [amount of dice rolled, dice number]     default: [1,20], "advantage": a number that defines advantage and disadvantage         default: 0 },
     ...,
     ...